leap-stc/cmip6-leap-feedstock/README.md

     ds_test = xr.open_dataset(url, engine='zarr', chunks={})
     ```
     If this solves your problem, you should head over to intake-esm and check the [discussion topics](https://github.com/intake/intake-esm/discussions) and [issues](https://github.com/intake/intake-esm/issues) and raise either one if appropriate.
 3. If your error persists, this is either related to the ingestion here or is an error in the original ESGF data.
-Please raise an issue over in this repository and we will get to the bottom of it.
+Please raise an issue [right here](https://github.com/leap-stc/cmip6-leap-feedstock/issues/new?assignees=&labels=bug&projects=&template=problem.yaml&title=%5BBUG%5D%3A+) and we will get to the bottom of it.

 Thanks for helping to improve everyones experience with CMIP6 data!